OpenFn/kit/README.md

 This repo uses `typesync` to ensure that all packages have an appropriate `@types/` package.

-To manually run typesync, do `pnpm run typesync` from the repo root.
-Note that you'll have to `pnpm install` afterwards because typesync only updates dependency lists, it doesn't actually install them.
+On every add, update and remove. you should do `pnpm run typesync` from the repo root.

-[TODO] typesync will run automatically when a new package is installed.

 Note that @types packages only synchronise with the major and minor versions of a package.
 So for `@types/x@major.minor.patch`, `major` and `minor` refer to the versions of the corresponding package `x`, and `patch` is the verrsion number of the actual types package.